1971 shooting of Dallas police officers: Search and arrests

-Rodriguez family controversy and Mexican-American community relations
+Rodriguez family controversy and Latino-American community relations

 The Rodriguez family lived in a garage apartment at the San Jacinto address.
 An informant had claimed Guzman lived in the garage apartment, leading to the raid.
 Detective Captain Robert O. Dixon reported that his team announced themselves as police officers and commanded anyone in the apartment to open the door three times, but heard no response.
 He saw a light turn on and off within the apartment before someone inside shot at the officers twice.
 Officers returned fire.

 Thomas Rodriguez (also spelled Tomas) lived with his five-months-pregnant wife, Berta, and their eight children.
 On February 24, he gave his account of the night of the shooting to Pancho Medrano, a labor and civil rights activist.
 The interview was conducted in Spanish and published in El Sol de Texas and Papel Chicano.
 According to Thomas, he and his family were asleep when he heard the sound of someone attempting to break the door down.
 The children woke up and began crying and screaming.
 He went to the front door of the apartment and found it open, and it was then that he was shot through the chest and arms.
 He went for the gun that he kept behind the sofa, and went to the kitchen door 30 ft from the front entrance.
 He was again shot, this time through the leg, once he arrived at the kitchen door.
 He fired after he was last shot and said he did not know where the bullet went.
 His wife was seated in the living room and had been shot through the leg.
 Rodriguez returned to the living room where his son told him to drop the gun, and that the shooters were police.
 Rodriguez then went outside and was taken into custody.
 He claimed that he was not questioned at the scene or Parkland Hospital, where he was taken, and that he only knew Guzman through what he saw on the news.
 Throughout his interview with Medrano, he stated that he only wished to protect his family, and that he was afraid.
 Some neighbors corroborated Rodriguez's claim that there were no warnings before the shooting began.